 Link Between Anxiety and Alcoholism

 A considerable number of people start drinking as a means of dealing with social anxiety.
 But over time, subjects develop alcohol addiction, which becomes a growing problem in its own right.
-Alcoholism hurts personal relationships, affecting the way an individual interacts either at school or in the workplace and may even result in the subject having issues with the law.
+Alcoholism hurts personal relationships, affecting the way an individual interacts either at school or in the workplace, and may even result in the subject having issues with the law.

-Apart from serving as depressant alcohol also plays the role of a sedative, with some people often using it to unwind.
+Apart from serving as a depressant alcohol also plays the role of a sedative, with some people often using it to unwind.
 A level of relaxation sets in as a subject’s Blood Alcohol Count (BAC) rises, and a considerable number of people may opt to use this strategy to curb stress in their lives.

 Even so, the use of alcohol as a means to mitigate anxiety is a tactic that often backfires.
 Based on the Substance Abuse & Mental Health Services Administration (SAMHSA), prolonged drinking is a probable cause of mental health issues.
 Substance-induced anxiety may arise in subjects’ with other anxiety disorders like GAD, and acquiring this new anxiety problem only exacerbates the impact of the initial disorder.